Oat meal with cherries (1 piece)

 Add Protein

-Incorporate a source of protein such as Greek yogurt, nuts, or seeds into your meal to help slow down the absorption of carbohydrates.
+Incorporate a source of protein, such as a scoop of Greek yogurt or a handful of nuts, to your oatmeal.
+Protein can help slow down the digestion and absorption of carbohydrates.

 Include Healthy Fats